MatiF96/Beerscrapping/README.md

 # Beerscrapping

-Python script getting list of rated beers with all information from Ratebeer.com.
+Python script bringing out the list of rated beers with all information from Ratebeer.com.
-Script uses Selenium and Beatiful Soup to scrape data from your Ratebeer profile, process it and save to MS Excel format.
+Script uses Selenium and Beautiful Soup to scrape data from your Ratebeer profile, process it and save to MS Excel format.

-All you need is to paste link to your Ratebeer profile.
+Check the code.
+Paste link to your Ratebeer profile and that's it.

 Enjoy/Cheers!